DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we first outline the evaluation setup, which includes the datasets, tasks, and metrics (Sec.~\ref{sec:exp_setup}).
-We then present quantitative and qualitative results that demonstrate \workname's effectiveness and superiority over baseline methods (Sec.~\ref{sec:overall_performance}), followed by an ablation study examining each component's contribution (Sec.~\ref{sec:ablation_study}).
-We conduct a sensitivity analysis to assess the robustness of \workname under different parameter settings (Sec.~\ref{sec:sensitivity_analysis}).
-Finally, we measure and analyze the system overhead of \workname (Sec.~\ref{sec:system_overhead}).
+In this section, we first outline the evaluation setup, which includes the datasets, tasks, and metrics (Section~\ref{sec:exp_setup}).
+We then present quantitative and qualitative results that demonstrate \workname's effectiveness and superiority over baseline methods (Section~\ref{sec:overall_performance}), followed by an ablation study examining each component's contribution (Section~\ref{sec:ablation_study}).
+We conduct a sensitivity analysis to assess the robustness of \workname under different parameter settings (Section~\ref{sec:sensitivity_analysis}).
+Finally, we measure and analyze the system overhead of \workname (Section~\ref{sec:system_overhead}).